ct-js/docs.ctjs.rocks/docs/tips-n-tricks/game-pause.md

 }
 ```

 This code can also be split into two parts and moved to UI buttons.
-UI animations can run on `ct.tween`, or be manually animated through time at each frame.
+UI animations can run on the `tween` catmod, or be manually animated through time at each frame.